 Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

 Bacterial vaginosis (BV) is an infection of the vagina caused by an overgrowth of harmful bacteria.
-Any woman can get BV, however it occurs more frequently in sexually active women in their childbearing years.
-BV is NOT a sexually transmitted disease, but, if left untreated, it can lead to complications, including STI’s.
-Knowing what are the symptoms of Bacterial Vaginosis will help you to get treated early on.
+Any woman can get BV; however, it occurs more frequently in sexually active women in their childbearing years.
+BV is NOT a sexually transmitted disease, but if left untreated, it can lead to complications, including STIs.
+Knowing the symptoms of Bacterial Vaginosis will help you get treated early on.

 In addition to the above, genetics may also play a role in a woman’s susceptibility to getting BV.
 Recent studies indicate that women with abnormal levels of Corticotropin-Releasing Hormone (CRH), the hormone regulating immunity and inflammation, are more likely to have imbalanced vaginal flora, which makes them more vulnerable to bacterial overgrowth and the development of BV.